ART 10022 2D COMPOSITION 3 Credit Hours

 Introduction to the concerns and practices of the professional artist/craftsperson.

-Prerequisite: Studio Art major; and senior standing.
+Prerequisite: Studio Art major; and junior standing.

 Schedule Type: Lecture